MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/flow-develop.md

 You can test the flow in two ways:

 - Run **single node**.
-    - To run a single node, select the **Run icon** on node in flatten view.
+    - To run a single node, select the **Run icon** on a node in the flatten view.
 Once running is completed, you can quickly check result in **node output section**.
 - Run **the whole flow**.
     - To run the whole flow, select the **Run button** at the right top.